H. N. Cheng: Career

 Cheng researches green polymer chemistry and sustainability as a platform to produce eco-friendly and sustainable products including biobased materials, biocatalysis, green processing, and green methodologies.
 He has developed new or improved reaction processes and made many derivatives of polysaccharides, triglycerides, proteins, and agricultural residues.
 New or improved products and formulations have been produced for specific applications.
 He has also made notable contributions on polymerization theory, modeling, and polymer NMR.
 He has authored or co-authored over 300 papers, 26 patent publications, organized 45 symposia, and edited 23 books.

 He was a visiting member of technical staff, 1974–1976 at Bell Laboratories in Murray Hill, New Jersey, where he studied polymer oxidation and degradation.

 From 1976–1979 he worked as a senior research chemist, Analytical Chemistry Department for GAF Corporation in Wayne, New Jersey.
 His work included analytical coordination, problem solving, and special projects.

 In 1979 he moved to Hercules Incorporated in Wilmington, Delaware, where he held various R&D and managerial positions.
 From 1979–1983 he worked as a member of research staff, Analytical Science Division.
 In 1983-1990 he was a research supervisor, Analytical Science Division.
 From 1990–2002 he was a research fellow and program manager.
 From 2002–2009 he was a senior research fellow.

 From 2009 until 2022 Cheng was a research chemist at USDA Southern Regional Research Center in New Orleans.
-He retired in May 2022 but continues to be active in research and professional activities.
+He retired in May 2022 but continues as collaborator.
+He stays active in research and professional activities and continues to publish and give lectures on this work.